| Title: | Introduce *Ranges to bedtools users |

 percentage, and the counts of each type of base.
 Also includes the

-count of pattern
+count of pattern, if specified.

 Michael Lawrence